-Rabbit Ears Pass is a high mountain pass at an elevation of 2.873m (9,426ft) above the sea level, located on the border of Jackson and Grand counties, in northern Colorado, USA.
+Rabbit Ears Pass is a high mountain pass at an elevation of 2.873m (9,426ft) above the sea level, located on the boundary of Jackson and Grand counties, in the US state of Colorado.

-Located in the Rocky Mountains, the road to the summit is paved but pretty steep with sections up to 6.8% and a few hairpin turns.
+Located on the northern part of Colorado, the road to the summit is paved but pretty steep with sections up to 6.8% and a few hairpin turns.
 It’s called U.S. Route 40.
 Many locals and travelers alike traverse it each year.

 How long is Rabbit Ears Pass?